VarboxInternational/docs/content-management.md

 <a name="the-pages-workflow"></a>
 #### The Workflow

-- Create a page from `Admin -> Manage Content -> Pages` and access its url
+- Create a page from "Admin -> Manage Content -> Pages" and access its url
 - The route will be dispatched to `App\Http\Controllers\PagesController@show`
 - Initially you'll get an error saying `pages.show` view doesn't exist
 - From here it's all up to you to create the view and display your details